Me & My Girls: Chart performance

 Upon its release, the song failed to chart internationally.
 The song also failed to enter in their domestic country in the Billboard Hot 100, but peaked on the Bubbling Under Hot 100 Singles chart at number four, and on the Hot Digital Songs component chart at 53.
 The song also charted on the Heatseekers Songs chart at place 17.

 Music video

-The video for "Me & My Girls" premiered on August 24, 2013 on Disney Channel; and a different version of the video, directed by Hannah Lux Davis, was uploaded on Fifth Harmony's Vevo account on August 25, 2013.
+The video for "Me & My Girls" premiered on August 24, 2013 on the Disney Channel; and a different version of the video, directed by Hannah Lux Davis, was uploaded on Fifth Harmony's Vevo account on August 25, 2013.
 Idolator's Christina Lee noted the video's partying visuals, calling it "dizzying".
 John Walker of MTV called the video "goofy", "super cute", "super fun" and referred to the group's bond as "super sisterly".
 In a behind the scenes clip, Normani stated that the song started as a "joke".
 It was mean to be that the life of a pop star is "not all games."